Grothendieck inequalities characterize converses to the polynomial method: Preliminaries

-where $\tau(i_1,\dots,i_t)$ is the number of distinct permutations of the sequence $(i_1,\dots,i_t)$.
+where $\tau(i_1,\dots,i_t)$ is the number of distinct permutations of the sequence $(i_1,\dots,i_t)$ and $\{e_i\}$ is an orthonormal basis of $\mathbb R^n$.
 The completely bounded norm of a tensor $T$ is given by\footnote{This is the completely bounded norm of $T$ when regarded as an element of $\ell^1_n\otimes_h\dots\otimes_h\ell^1_n$, where $h$ stands for the Haagerup tensor product, which determines a well-studied tensor norm.
 See for instance \cite[Chapter 17]{paulsenoperatoralgebras}.}

+It is not hard to show that for a $2$-tensor (matrix)~$T$ this definition agrees with the one given in the introduction in \cref{eq:cbnormdefintro}.